Captain-ALM/captain-alm/README.md

 ### Trying to contact me?

-If your initials are C G, you will need to unblock me first lol
+If your initials are C M S G, you will need to unblock me first lol

 **Engineering works clearing...**